Wolfson College, Oxford: History

 Wolfson's first president Sir Isaiah Berlin, the influential political philosopher and historian of ideas, was instrumental in the college's founding in 1965.

 The college began its existence with the name Iffley College, which offered a new community for graduate students at Oxford, particularly in natural and social sciences.
 Twelve other colleges of the university provided grants to make the establishment of Iffley possible.
 As of 1965, the college had neither a president nor a building.
 Berlin set out to change this, eventually securing support from the Wolfson Foundation and Ford Foundation in 1966 to establish a separate site for the college, which included 'Cherwell', the former residence of J. S. Haldane and his family, as well as new buildings built around it.
 In recognition of Isaac Wolfson's contribution to the foundation of the college, its name was changed to Wolfson College.

 But Berlin's work as the president of the college was far from over.
 Formally taking over the reins of the college in 1967, he envisioned Wolfson to be a centre of academic excellence but, unlike many other colleges at Oxford, also bound it to a strong egalitarian and democratic ethos.
 In Berlin's words, the college would be 'new, untrammelled and unpyramided'.

-If Berlin was the inspiration and beacon for this most modern of academic institutions, its birth and early shape would not have happened without the tireless backroom work of Berlin's vice-president, Michael Brock, formerly of Corpus Christi College.
-They were a formidable team and ensured Berlin's ideals were largely achieved.
+Berlin's vice-president was Michael Brock, formerly of Corpus Christi College.

-Wolfson is perhaps the most egalitarian college at Oxford, with few barriers between students and fellows.
+Wolfson is perhaps the most egalitarian college at Oxford, with fewer traditional barriers between students and fellows.
 There is no high table, only one common room for all the members of the college, and gowns are worn only on special occasions.
 Graduate students serve on the college's governing body and participate in General Meetings.
 Berlin's reputation and presence in the early years also helped shape the intellectual character of the college, attracting many distinguished fellows like Niko Tinbergen, who won a Nobel Prize for his studies in animal behaviour in 1973.
 Berlin's own prominence in the humanities helped attract many graduate students like Henry Hardy, interested in political philosophy and the history of ideas.